 When someone is arrested for drunk driving, the best case scenario is they were pulled over safely and no one was hurt.
 All too often, however, a drunk driving arrest begins with a crash which can leave people injured.
 If someone dies because of the accident, the suspected drunk driver will be facing DUI charges along with an involuntary manslaughter charge.

 What exactly does this charge mean?
 Virginia does not have a law that clearly defines manslaughter; however, the charge is determined based on how the courts have handled it in the past.
 There are two forms of manslaughter, voluntary and involuntary, and they are frequently defined in contrast to murder.
 All three charges are very serious.
 Here are the differences:

 While involuntary manslaughter is not as severe a charge as murder, it is still very serious.
 If convicted you face up to 20 years in prison for this charge alone (in addition to the DUI charge itself).
 If you have been charged with DUI and involuntary manslaughter, it is imperative that you have the best DUI defense lawyer available handling your case.
 The Wilson Law Firm offers experienced, dedicated counsel and a free consultation.
-Call and get your consultation today.
+Call 703-361-6100 or fill out a contact form here and get your consultation today.